ScriptLineStudios/ScriptLineStudios/README.md

 About
 ==============
 Hi!
-I love making stuff with Python and Pygame 🐍 I am currently learning Flask ☕ Linux 🐧 Networking 💻
+I love making stuff with Python and Pygame 🐍 I am currently learning Flask ☕ Linux 🐧 Networking 💻 I have a YouTube channel where I make gamedev 🎮 videos and tutorials teaching people to make their own games

 Stats
 ==============